sendyhalim/blog/content/posts/team/engineering-lead-achieving-team-goals.md

 <b>Mission completed?</b> Make sure you give credit where credit is due, credit the PIC, team members and other parties that contribute to the project.
 Have celebration then focus on the next goal.

 <b>The ugly part: mission failed.</b> In this case *you take the responsibility*.
-Yes, the team lead is the first person responsible for the project, do not blame it on anyone else in your team.
+Yes, the team lead is responsible for the project, even though you should held people accountable.
 Just like a CEO is responsible for the overall success of a company, team lead is responsible for the overall success of a team.
-Don't worry, your manager is also responsible for the teams under his/her supervision, that's why in most cases your manager will require a report of what failed and what can be improved, take it as a learning to get better!
-You can do it together with your team, the basic principle to keep in mind: <b>if you fail then you get up and improve</b>.
+In most cases your manager will require a report of what failed and what can be improved.
+Take it as a learning to get better!
+You can do it together with your team, remember to back-up each other!

+> The basic principle to keep in mind: <b>if you fail then you get up together with the team and improve</b>.